W Series (championship)

-W Series is an all-female single-seater racing championship.
-The series' first season was in 2019; it featured twenty drivers contesting six races.
+W Series was an all-female single-seater racing championship.
+It was held over a total of three seasons in 2019, 2021 and 2022 before the championship fell into administration and later liquidated, with a planned season in 2020 cancelled due to the COVID-19 pandemic.
+All three editions were won by Jamie Chadwick.

 History

-The W Series was publicly launched on 10 October 2018.
-Rumours about the creation of a female-only racing series had begun to circulate in November 2017.
-It was created in response to the lack of female drivers progressing to the highest levels of motorsport, particularly Formula 1.
+Background and formation

-The series has the backing of a number of prominent members of the motorsport community, including former F1 driver David Coulthard and engineer Adrian Newey.
+The W Series was publicly launched on 10 October 2018, following the circulation of rumours about the creation of a female-only racing series beginning in November 2017.
+It was created in response to the lack of female drivers progressing to the highest levels of motorsport, particularly Formula One.
+Scottish businessman Sean Wadsworth was confirmed as the series main financier, with Catherine Bond Muir – a solicitor who helped facilitate the sale of Chelsea F.C. to Roman Abramovich – named as CEO.
+Other shareholders included a number of prominent members of the motorsport community, including former F1 driver David Coulthard and engineer Adrian Newey.
+Former McLaren sporting director Dave Ryan was confirmed as the series race director.